kubesphere/website/content/zh/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 {{< notice note >}}

-Global wechat receiver will use the default wechat config.
+The global WeChat receiver will use the default WeChat configuration.

 {{</ notice >}}

 #### Slack

-Notification Manager supports sending notification to slack channels.
-If a tenant named **test-user** who wants to receive notifications from slack, just create a slack receiver like this.
+Notification Manager supports sending notifications to Slack channels.
+If a tenant named `test-user` who wants to receive notifications from Slack, create a Slack receiver as follows:

 ```yaml
 cat <<EOF | kubectl apply -f -